 For more info on home inspections visit:

-Issues found through quick visual inspections by buyers however, should not replace an inspection by a qualified home inspector .
+Issues found through quick visual inspections by buyers however, should not replace an inspection by a qualified home inspector.
 In addition, it should also not dissuade a buyer from making an offer on a home.
-So many variables factor into choosing the right home and each buyer has unique needs.
+Many variables factor into choosing the right home and each buyer has unique needs.
 Location, size, floor plan, style and price are a few.
 Is it move in ready?
 Does it need updating?
 Does it meet current and long term goals?
 In conclusion, buying a home in a competitive market doesn’t have to be trying.
-So, with the right team in place to assist and a little diligence, a multiple offer situation can turn into a winning offer for a happy buyer.
+But, with the right team in place to assist and a little diligence, a multiple offer situation can turn into a winning offer for a happy buyer.

 Check out our buyer book for more information about the buying process: